leesdolphin/bugeye/BugEyeSpec.md

           ...
         }

 Editing is done entirely in browser.
-To display the input feeds and the mixed output, the browser issues mixing instructions (ie uses the /mix url, setting all *use*'s) and then fetches media stream URL's (using the URL's returned by /config) in the same way as the live editing session.
+To display the input feeds and the mixed output, the browser issues mixing instructions (ie uses the /mix url) and then fetches media stream URL's (using the URL's returned by /config) in the same way as the live editing session.
 However in the post editing session the browser must add parameters to the media URL's that select the room, date and starting position.
 It can also add parameters that effect the quality and hence bit rate of the feed, and also the playback speed.
 All media URL's should be changed at the same time.
 With the exception of the quality settings all parameters must be identical in all URL's.
 Unlike the live editing session these mixing instructions are not recorded by the server, rather they are saved by the browser and sent back later.
 The quality parameters only effect the display during the editing session.

 - room=*room* the name of the room the feed is coming from.
 - day=*date* the day the live stream was captured.